NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Gecko's Grip.md

 **Prerequisites** cliffscale lizardfolk
 * * *
-You stick to walls with a preternatural grip.
-You gain a climb Speed of 15 feet.
+You cling to walls with a preternatural grip.
+You gain the Combat Climber feat as a bonus feat, and if you roll a success on an Athletics check to climb, you get a critical success instead.

+* * *

+**Special** If you have the cliffscale lizardfolk heritage, you instead gain a climb Speed of 15 feet.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*